Content warning, highlight the hidden text between the lines:

 "Hope so," Alicia replied.

-A man in a pink reflective vest called from the security booth, "Did they not send you a limo?"
+A man wearing a pink reflective vest called from the security booth, "Did they not send you a limo?"

 Alicia shrugged.
 She may have received a call about a limo and hung up on it.
 Like she was falling for that.

-As Alicia approached, Helene's focused expression evaporated into a puzzled stare.
+Helene directed traffic from center-stage, dressed a red suit and crisp, white tailored shirt that stood out against the night sky.
+Her focused expression evaporated into a puzzled stare as Alicia approached.
 "I ordered you a limo.
 Did they not pick you up?
 Did you walk?"

 "Um-" said the accidental pedestrian.
 "Oh."
 Helene waited, seeming to expect an explanation.
 Too bad about that.
 "Is the match starting soon?"
 Alicia asked.